yinhang2/visual-geojson/readMe.md

 ### function Schedular
 #### param:database,url,startTime,endTime,startRGB,endRGB, map, layer

-This function is the constructor of the scheduler, accepts eight parameters, database is the storage name of the front-end IndexDB, url is the background data interface, startTime and endTime are the start data key and the end data key when expecting dynamic display.（Representing a unique key in time in the library），Set color borders（startColor and endColor），The map can be a basemap layer created by the user using other WebGis public js libraries, or it can be constructed using the map method encapsulated in the js library.
-The layer is the layer that needs to be dynamically displayed.
+This function is the constructor of the scheduler and accepts eight parameters. **Database** is the storage name of the front-end IndexDB; **url** is the background data interface; **startTime** and **endTime** are the start data key and the end data key when expecting dynamic display.（Representing a unique key in time in the library）; set color borders（**startColor** and **endColor**）; the **map** can be a basemap layer created by the user using other WebGis public js libraries, or it can be constructed using the map method encapsulated in the js library; the **layer** is the layer that needs to be dynamically displayed.
 ### function saveByServer
 #### param time number
 Used to save data through the background, time is the key of the first data to be fetched, number is the number of data read at a time, the data will be stored in the indexDB and internally maintained data.